A lot or a little?

 - Genre: Historical Fiction

-- Topics: Princesses and fairies, Brothers and sisters, History, Misfits and underdogs
+- Topics: Princesses, Fairies, Mermaids, and More, Brothers and Sisters, History, Misfits and Underdogs

 - Book type: Fiction

 - Available on: Nook, Audiobook (unabridged), Hardback, iBooks, Kindle

 Themes & Topics

 For kids who love fantasy